gamcmaho/avdcloudonly/README.md

 <br><br>
 /subscriptions/&ltsubscription id&gt/resourceGroups/&ltresource group name&gt/providers/Microsoft.Compute/galleries/&ltAzure compute gallery name&gt/images/&ltimage name&gt
 <br><br>
-<h3>Deploy Networking, Security and AVD Hierarchy</h3>
+<h3>Deploy AVD solution using Azure AD join (Cloud only) scenario</h3>
-Change to the "avdcloudonly" directory and modify the "parameters.main.json" providing values for:<br><br>
+Change to the "avdcloudonly" directory and modify the "parameters.json" providing values for:<br><br>
 location<br>
-token_expiration_time
+token_expiration_time<br>
+vm_gallery_image_id<br>
+vm_size<br>
+total_instances
 <br><br>
-az deployment group create -g "&ltresource group name&gt" --template-file "main.bicep" --parameters "parameters.main.json"
+az deployment group create -g "&ltresource group name&gt" --template-file "main.bicep" --parameters "parameters.json"
+<br><br>
+Note.
+The deployment requires input from the user, namely: Username and Password.
+These are handled as Secure parameters and should be kept private.
+The credentials relate to the Local Admin user on each Session Host.<br><br>
 <br><br>
 <h3>Create a Security Group and Test Users assigned to that group in Azure AD</h3>
 <br>Nb.
 Where possible, avoid RBAC assignment to individual Test Users and instead assign to the Security Group.
 This will futureproof and enable movers, leavers and joiners.